ag-computational-bio/kubernetes-course/Kubernetes-1-GettingStarted.md

 `kubectl run busybox --image=busybox --command -- sh -c "echo Hello Kubernetes! && sleep 3600"`

-This is especially useful with the `--dry-run=client` and `-o=yaml` parameters, which allow you to create a basic YAML file via kubectl without referencing the documentation.
+This is especially useful with the `--dry-run=client` and `-o=yaml` parameters, which allows you to create a basic YAML template via kubectl without referencing the documentation.

 Example: